250 Commonwealth was designed by architect George Nelson Jacobs and built in 1925 for the 250 Commonwealth Avenue Trust.

 250 Commonwealth (Demolished)

-By the 1879-1880 winter season, 250 Commonwealth was the home of Thomas O. Rogers and his wife, Ruth Wetheral (Mudge) Rogers, and Ruth Rogers’s brother-in-law and sister, George Herbert Sprague and Mary E. (Mudge) Sprague.
-The Rogerses previously had lived at the Hotel Vendome, and the Spragues previously had lived at 79 Waltham.
+On March 10, 1879, 250 Commonwealth was purchased by Charles U. Cotting, trustee on behalf of Thomas O. Rogers, and became the home of Thomas Rogers and his wife, Ruth Wetheral (Mudge) Rogers.
+Ruth Rogers’s brother-in-law and sister, George Herbert Sprague and Mary E. (Mudge) Sprague lived with them.
+The Rogerses previously had lived at the Hotel Vendôme, and the Spragues previously had lived at 79 Waltham.
 Both couples had married in 1877, the Spragues in February and the Rogerses in June.

 Thomas Rogers was a commission merchant and, in the mid-1880s, was associated with the Essence Manufacturing Company.
 George Sprague was a boot and shoe dealer.